Thailand Body of Persons Personal Tax Planning

-On 26 Dec 2014, the Revenue Code Amendment Act (No 39) was gazetted, and arrests the Body of Persons tax planning scheme in Thailand.
+On 26 Dec 2014, the Revenue Code Amendment Act (No 39) was gazetted, arresting the Body of Persons personal tax planning scheme.

-A Body of Persons is a tax entity under the Revenue Code (rather than a legal entity under the Civil and Commercial Code).
-It is easy to establish, because the purpose of it was to provide an easy non-complicated form of business structure for the poorer individuals in society to make a living by entering into a simple partnership agreement between themselves for the purpose of carrying on a business operation without the need for any Govt registration, without the need to prepare financial statements, and without the need for an auditor, etc. Just about the only requirement for a Body of Persons is to file a tax return for it.
+A Body of Persons is a tax entity under the Revenue Code (rather than a legal entity under the Civil and Commercial Code) that is easy to establish, the purpose of it being to provide an easy non-complicated form of business structure for the poorer individuals in society to make a living by entering into a simple partnership agreement between themselves for the carrying on of a business operation without the need for any Govt registration, without the need to prepare financial statements, and without the need for an auditor, etc. Just about the only requirement for a Body of Persons is to file a tax return for it.

-When the Bt 1 million of salary income is diverted to the Body of Persons, this reduces the person's income tax liability by Bt 370,000.
-And when the Body of Persons tax return is filed, against its income of Bt 1 million, the Body of Persons makes a claim of 30% for expenses (on the unsubstantiated expenses basis as allowed under Section 44 of the Revenue Code) and a claim of Bt 60,000 for two partners (as allowed under Section 47 of the Revenue Code) reducing the taxable income of the Body of Persons to Bt 640,000, on which sum, the Body of Persons pays only Bt 63,000 of income tax.
+When the 1 million Baht of salary income is diverted to the Body of Persons, this reduces the person's income tax liability by 370,000 Baht.
+And when the Body of Persons tax return is filed, against its income of 1 million Baht, the Body of Persons makes a claim of 30% for expenses (as allowed under Section 44 of the Revenue Code) and a claim of 60,000 Baht for two partners (as allowed under Section 47 of the Revenue Code) reducing the taxable income of the Body of Persons to 640,000 Baht, on which sum, the Body of Persons pays only 63,000 Baht of income tax.

 This Tax Insight is general information only.
 It should not be used to determine any particular matter without consulting with an experienced Thailand tax advisor.